The Delicious Crescent

 Pound Cake With Almond Paste

 The original pound cake got it's name from the recipe which was made using a pound each of butter, sugar, flour and eggs.
 Over the years, pound cakes have evolved to include a larger variety of cakes and this incredible almond cake now joins those.
+Another cake with similar dry ingredient ratios but with chocolate is the famous Sacher Torte.

 Most almond pound cake recipes are simple modifications of the original, with addition of a tiny bit of almond flavor.
 Not many of these actually include real almonds.
 So, now the problem is solved with this real deal almond pound cake.